Tearsheet

 AI Analysis | Feedback

-Daniel P. McGahn was appointed CEO of AMSC in June 2011, having joined the company in 2006 as Vice President of Strategic Planning and Corporate Development.
-Prior to his tenure at AMSC, Mr. McGahn served as Executive Vice President and Chief Marketing Officer of Konarka Technologies, a venture-backed developer of polymer photovoltaic technology, from 2003 to 2006.
-While at Konarka, he contributed to securing nearly $40 million in financing.
-Before Konarka, he was the General Manager and Chief Operating Officer of Hyperion Catalysis, a company specializing in carbon nanotube production and application development.
-He also held managerial roles at IGEN International, a medical device company, and Princeton Consultants.
+Mr. McGahn was appointed CEO in June 2011, having joined AMSC in 2006.
+Prior to AMSC, from 2003 to 2006, he served as Executive Vice President and Chief Marketing Officer of Konarka Technologies, a venture-backed developer of polymer photovoltaic technology, where he helped secure nearly $40 million in financing.
+Before Konarka, he was General Manager and Chief Operating Officer of Hyperion Catalysis.
+He also held managerial positions at IGEN International and Princeton Consultants.
+He holds M.S. and B.S. degrees in engineering from the Massachusetts Institute of Technology.

 John W. Kosiba, Jr., Senior Vice President, Chief Financial Officer and Treasurer